shubhamtalreja/Booking-app/README.md

-# Easy Appointment
+# TapApt

-Easy Appointment is a full-stack **appointment booking app** where clients can book services, and admins can manage availability and appointments.
+Tap Appointment is a full-stack **appointment booking app** where clients can book services, and admins can manage availability and appointments.

 ##  Features